iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/2-access-personal-details/3-learn.md

 <br>
 The online activities of diaspora activists from some countries have led to the targeting of their family members by the authorities in their homelands.
 <br>
-Before posting, think about whether it's necessary to post the following information online:
+Before posting, think about whether it's necessary to post:
  - birth dates
  - contact phone numbers
  - addresses